xcore/sw_audio_effects/module_reverb/doc/programming.rst

 app_slicekit_reverb Demo
 --------------------------

-This application uses module_reverb to a reverb-like effect on an audio-stream, passing through the SliceKit Core board.
+This application uses module_reverb to create a reverb-like effect on an audio-stream, passing through the SliceKit Core board.
 The audio is connected to the board using the following Analogue ports:
 Input 0/1 (Microphone mini-jack)